jackokring/KRTPluginADemo/docs/rocket.md

 ## Linux ARM Autobuild

 So modules I like and some I think might be interesting.
 An auto build `pull.sh [dist]` script does all the work now.
 I've perhaps got to add some submodule pull code and some work around for that `CMake` append `-arm64` to `plugin.so` some haven't fixed in their makefiles.
-As you've likely guessed I also posses a `push.sh` with a `push.sh [message]` option.
+As you've likely guessed I also posses a `push.sh` with a `push.sh [<message>]` option.
+Oh, a BNF-a-like hac-tea-phone gimmick of `<[]>`?
+What could it mean?
+Multi-generic?

 ## 2.26.29 `Z`
 TBC